klasjersevi/smartthings-community-edge-drivers/README.md

-# Smartthings Community Edge Drivers
+# SmartThings Community Edge Drivers

-This is a repo for unofficial community created edge drivers for Smartthings.
+This is a repo for unofficial community created edge drivers for SmartThings.
 These drivers are mainly based on the official drivers found at [SmartThingsCommunity](https://github.com/SmartThingsCommunity)/[SmartThingsEdgeDrivers](https://github.com/SmartThingsCommunity/SmartThingsEdgeDrivers).
 All drivers are meant to be compatible with the official repo.
 If you are a manufacturer, feel free to submit official drivers based on these drivers.

 All drivers are provided *as is*. **Use these drivers on your own risk!**